Smart Ways to Avoid Crowds and Enjoy a Safe, Comfortable Trip to Noboribetsu Onsen

 Therefore, depending on the season, it can be extremely crowded, making it difficult to board your preferred mode of transportation or even increasing the risk of accidents.

-*This article includes advertising content.
+(*This article includes advertising content.)

-Smart Ways to Avoid Crowds and Enjoy a Safe, Comfortable Trip to Noboribetsu.
+Smart Ways to Avoid Crowds and Enjoy a Safe, Comfortable Trip to Noboribetsu

 During Japan's peak holiday seasons—April 29 to May 5, August 10 to August 15, and December 25 to January 5—accommodations are often fully booked, and traffic congestion is widespread.
-Similarly, during Chinese New Year (late January to early February), a major holiday for Chinese travelers, large crowds are also expected.
+Similarly, during the Lunar New Year (late January to early February), a major holiday for Chinese travelers, large crowds are also expected.

 To help you steer clear of the crowds and enjoy a smoother trip during these busy periods, we've put together helpful travel tips and information.